 Write creative product descriptions to humanize your product

 Humans have a tendency to humanize everything – it’s a trait that you should use to your advantage.

 Humanizing in the context of e-commerce involves creating an emotional connection with a non-human entity.
 With no humans in sight for an online store, visitors will have to rely on the other aspects of your website, including your website navigation and jewelry product photography and descriptions.

 As with other people, humans tend to forget things the same way they remember things.
 The better the impression, the longer you’ll stay in the back in the mind.
 In other words, once your products have made the emotional connection and the emotional barriers are broken, the willingness to purchase becomes much easier.

-Now to humanize you jewelry products, you need to choose words that add represent you and your brand, while breathing life and stimulating the customers’ senses.
+Now to humanize your jewelry products, you need to choose words that represent you and your brand while breathing life and stimulating the customers’ senses.

 And there you have it!
-Optimise your sales funnel from top to bottom through digital marketing and good photography and your jewelry business will thrive.
+Optimize your sales funnel from top to bottom through digital marketing and good photography and your jewelry business will thrive.

 If you haven’t checked out our blog on the 9 Undeniable Signs You Need Help With Jewelry Photography.
 We highly suggest you do so right after this post.